st4lk/django-rest-social-auth/README.md

 3. User confirms.

-4. Social provider redirects back to `redirect_uri` with param `code` and possibly `state`, if it was given at point 2.
+4. Social provider redirects back to `redirect_uri` with param `code` and possibly `state` (if it was given at point 2).
 Front-end better check, that state is the same.

 5. Front-end now ready to login the user.
-To do it, send POST request with all params from point 4 + provider name:
+To do it, send POST request with provider name and code:

         POST /api/login/social/session/